KarHam/portfolio/README.md

 # portfolio
 Brief teaser for recruiters

 Hi there!
-I see you've found your way to my online portfolion.
+I see you've found your way to my online portfolio.
 This likely means I've submit my CV to your company.
 Thanks for making it here!
 The folders in this github correspond to listed projects on the cv.

 Start with Image_Partitioning, it is older, but more meaningful for me (will tell you more about me).
 Note I am not making the code public now, but I'll show it if requested.